Omaha CSO

 Design and construction of the CSO solutions will take place in phases between now and October 2037.
 This is a 10 year extension beyond the existing Program end date to allow opportunities to:

 The 2021 Long Term Control Plan (LTCP) Update was approved by the Nebraska Department of Environment and Energy (NDEE) in August 2021.
-The Project Delivery Schedule for the Active Projects (above) is consistent with the approved LTCP Update and the March 31, 2022 letter to NDEE requesting modifications to dates for three projects.
+The Project Delivery Schedule for the Active Projects is consistent with the approved LTCP Update and the March 31, 2022 letter to NDEE requesting modifications to dates for three projects.
 The schedule reflects the 10-year extension (included in an Amendment to the City’s Consent Order with NDEE) for CSO Program completion.
 A new CSO permit has yet to be issued.

 While the challenges regarding the CSO Program are significant, there are also benefits.
 With each project comes an opportunity to improve and enhance neighborhoods.
 Where streets and curbs are removed for construction, new streets, curbs, handicap ramps and driveway approaches will be built.
 Where trees are removed, new trees or other plants will replace them.
 Some enhancements, such as public art, decorative seating, rain gardens and other ideas generated by the public could be added, funded by neighborhoods through grants or other funding organizations.